Get

 Can I Feed My Cat Vegan Cheese?

 Not really.
 Sorry!
 This isn’t a sneaky way around the issue.
 Vegan or non-dairy cheese does not contain lactose; however, the salt and fat content are still very high.
-The same theory towards dairy cheese applies to vegan cheese: only a little here and there.
+The same theory about dairy cheese applies to vegan cheese: only a little here and there.

 Any questions, concerns, or confusion regarding your cat’s diet and treats are best directed to your veterinarian.
 They will be able to tell you quickly whether your cat is on the correct diet and if cheese is allowed.